 Things That Must Be Done After the Funeral

-- Sending acknowledgement notes expressing gratitude for flowers, donations and special assistance.
+- Sending acknowledgment notes expressing gratitude for flowers, donations, and special assistance.

 - Commencing estate proceedings.
-Whether an extensive Probate proceeding is necessary is determined by the size of the estate and the existance of a will and living trusts.
-An Executor, named in the will or appointed by the Probate Court will sheperd the estate through this process.
+Whether an extensive Probate proceeding is necessary is determined by the size of the estate and the existence of a will and living trusts.
+An Executor, named in the will or appointed by the Probate Court will shepherd the estate through this process.
 Also, it may be necessary to hire an estate planning attorney to provide legal guidance.

 - Accounting for all assets and debts of the deceased.
 Make arrangements to pay outstanding bills.
 It may be necessary to have the Probate Court release short-term funds to cover these bills.

 - Filing death benefit claims with insurance companies, Social Security, the Veterans Administration, pension/retirement funds, unions, etc. Certified copies of the death certificate are usually required in making these claims.

 - Changing all jointly held accounts including, bank accounts, brokerage accounts, stocks, bonds, and other investments.
 Be aware that, once the institution has been notified of the death, some accounts and lockboxes may not be accessible to you without the approval of the Probate Court.